pranaymethuku/models/research/object_detection/TRAINING_GUIDE.md

 After selecting a tier and model, you can either upload an image or video that you want inferenced or launch a webcam to inference live feed.
 Inferenced images, videos, and webcam captures from `gui.py` will be saved in the `inference_scripts/captures/` directory.

+When the GUI webcam detects a consecutive detection for ~2 seconds, it will send out an email to the user emails listed in `inference_scripts/notified_users.txt`.
+You can also comment out user emails to skip notifications for with a "#" in front of them.

 ## Resources

 * [Custom Object Detection using TensorFlow from Scratch](https://towardsdatascience.com/custom-object-detection-using-tensorflow-from-scratch-e61da2e10087)